-Prerequisites: (2) ARCH 1115 and ARCH 1200 must be
+Prerequisites: ARCH 1115 and ARCH 1200 must be

-completed prior to taking this course.
 Recommended: ARCH 1140 Lec: 4.5 Lab: 0 Cr: 4.5

 Students learn about schematic and design development processes essential to creating a single-family residence, the Capstone House.
 Working in analog (hand drawing) and digital (computer software) media, students develop design options which respond to the unique requirements of a real-world owner and site.
 Students create drawings and other required deliverables which are used to determine the final form of the Capstone House project.